In this episode, I give you 5 actionable tips to find more time to cross stitch and be creative, and I share the first pattern of the series.

 It’s important to find the reason why you want to cross stitch more before you start sacrificing things as otherwise, you might start to resent stitching.
 Some of you may need to stitch because it’s your job, others may do it for a hobby.

 For me, it’s a bit of both.
 Although I have a business around cross stitch, this isn’t the only reason I do it.
 I stitch to relax and de-stress.
 It takes my mind off my busy life and sometimes I have my best ideas while I’m lost in a cross stitch project.
 And of course, the satisfaction of finishing a piece of work is an amazing feeling.
 You can read 14 things I love about cross stitch here.

 1. Work on 2 or more projects at the same time.

 This might seem counter-productive but I promise it helps.
-I have 1 bigger project that needs my undivided attention, and smaller ones that I can pick up and put down.
+I have 1 bigger project that needs my undivided attention, and smaller ones that I can pick up and put down during my busy day.

 I save the bigger one for an evening when the kids are in bed and I can sit and stitch with little distraction.

 2. Have your smaller projects out at all times.